 July 21, 2016: Service and the Interdisciplinary Team provide comments on the draft public comment summary report.
 Service provides instructions to the contractor for revising the comment summary report (due in 45 working days) and to begin revising the EIS.

-July 31, 2016: Contractor delivers Administrative Record materials for the period May 1 to June 30, 2016.
+July 31, 2016: Contractor delivers Administrative Record materials for the period Notice to Proceed to June 30, 2016.

 August 11, 2016: Service and the Interdisciplinary Team provide comments on the revised draft scoping report.
 Service provides instructions to the contractor for revising the scoping report (due in 45 working days).

-Ongoing: The Service, Interdisciplinary Team, and the Contractor conduct additional research, literature searches,,meetings with experts, other agency staff, and potentially affected members of the public to gather additional information.
+Ongoing: The Service, Interdisciplinary Team, and the Contractor conduct additional research, literature searches; and meet with experts other agency staff, and potentially affected members of the public to gather additional information.
 Contractor incorporates updated information into analyses of alternatives.

 October 31, 2016: Contractor delivers Administrative Record materials for the period July 1 to September 30, 2016.